Digital Video Advertising

 The Marketing Funnel

 The ‘marketing funnel’ is a diagram that is used to visually represent the different stages of engagement that consumers pass through before making a purchase online.
-While the funnel shape is an oversimplification of the complex process of marketing, it is also a helpful device for talking about describing marketing efforts that focus on groups of consumers with different goals and levels of product awareness.
-The basic funnel model uses the shape of a funnel to describe the impact of advertising on a pool of consumers.
+While the funnel shape is an oversimplification of the complex process of marketing, it can also be a helpful model for complex marketing programs that target multiple interest-based cohorts.
+This model uses the shape of a funnel to describe the impact of advertising on a pool of consumers.
 The top of the funnel represents a consumer’s first exposure to a brand or product and the bottom of the funnel represents the consumer’s final conversion and purchase.

 Brand vs Performance Marketing